Inventory Management

 Reorder Point Accuracy

 Reorder point accuracy measures how well your reorder triggers match actual demand.
-If your reorder points were set six months ago and demand has shifted, you are either ordering too early and building excess stock, or ordering too late and causing stockouts.
+If your reorder points were set six months ago and demand has shifted, you are either ordering too early and building excess stock or ordering too late and causing stockouts.

 Review reorder points quarterly at minimum.
 For seasonal products, review before every peak period.
 This single adjustment prevents more stockouts than any other operational change.